iitanmay/iitanmay.com/_pages/research.md

              muted=true
           %}
           <div class="caption">
-            Schematic of a lock-exchange gravity current propagation.
+            Evolution of a typical gravity current in a finite-sized domain.
           </div>
         </div>